 Binary JSON with bson4jackson

-BSON is binary encoded JSON.
-The format has been designed with fast machine readability in mind.
+One of these formats is BSON (short for Binary JSON), a compact binary representation of JSON documents, which has been designed with fast machine readability in mind.
 BSON has gained prominence as the main data exchange format for the document-oriented database management system MongoDB.
-According to the JVM serializers benchmark, Jackson is one of the fastest JSON processors available.
-Apart from that, Jackson allows writing custom extensions.
-This feature can be used to add further data exchange formats.

 bson4jackson